inventor96/inertia-mako/README.md

 <?php
 return [
     /**
-     * The view to use when rendering the full HTML page
+     * The view to use when rendering the full HTML page for the
-     * for the initial response to the browser.
+     * initial response to the browser.
+This config is relative
+     * to the `app/resources/views` directory.
+     * e.g. `'app'` would resolve to `resources/views/app.tpl.php`.
      */
     'html_template' => 'inertia::default',